- Search The Registry

 - My Account

 On this date in 1906, Victoria Spivey was born.
-She was an African American blues singer.
+She was a Black blues singer.

 Spivey's other influences included Robert Calvin, Sara Martin, and Bessie Smith.
 Like so many other women blues singers who had their heyday in the 1920s and '30s, Spivey was not afraid to sing sexually suggestive lyrics, and this turned out to be a blessing nearly 40 years later in the sexual revolution of the 1960s and early '70s.
 She recorded her first song, "Black Snake Blues," for the Okeh label and then worked as a songwriter at a music publishing company in St. Louis.
 In the 1930s, Spivey recorded for the Victor, Vocalion, Decca and Okeh labels, and moved to New York City, working as a featured performer in a number of African American musical revues, including the Hellzapoppin' Revue.